lauraz-15/mindful-life/README.md

 ![Footer](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/footer.png)

-### Techniques
+### Techniques menu bar

-This page explains the user the differ techniques of mindfulness.
-The top section includes navigation bar that allows user to easily navigate between sections.
-The content includes text, videos and photos to make the user experience more entertaining and easy to follow.
+This techniques menu bar is included as fixed menu within the nav-bar to allow user to easily navigate between sections.
+The menu bar includes icons to work with text and make the learnign experience more interesting for the user.

 ![Techniques](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/techniques.png)

 ### Back to the top ancors on Tenchiques page

-Techniques page contains a lot of content, to help the user not to get lost, small ancor points have been added at the ned of each section. when clicked this will bring the user back to top of the page from where user can navigate to another section, instead of scrolling though the content.
+Techniques page contains a lot of content, to help the user not to get lost, small ancor points have been added at the end of each section. when clicked this will bring the user back to top of the page from where user can navigate to another section, instead of scrolling though the content.

 ![Ancor](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/ancor-up.png)

 ### Events

-This section is located on Community page, it includes upcoming events, with event name, time and place.
+This section includes upcoming events, each div container includes event name, time and place.
 It also includes background image for each event that supports the type of the event.
-This section will encourage users to sign up for the newsletter to get invitations to these events.
+This section will encourage users to sign up for the newsletter to receive any upcoming invitations to these events.

 ![Events](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/events.png)